ftach/delta-rad/rad_comparison/experiments.md

 ## 22/01/2025
 Computations are now OK if random split of data.
 But YES results (AUC) vary.
 Highly reduced with simple radiomics.
-Re-run for outcome décès, waiting results.
+Re-run for outcome décès with random split.